Classic Italian Crostata / Italian Pie

 - Pre-heat oven to 350F (180C), grease and flour an 8 or 9 inch- (20 – 22 cm) pie dish.

 - In a large bowl*,gently whisk together flour, sugar and baking powder, create a well in the middle and add slightly beaten egg and yolk and softened butter cut into pieces.
-Mix together, at this point turn mixture onto a slightly floured surface and work the mixture to form a soft dough (if dough is very dry then add an extra tablespoon of soft butter).
+Mix together, at this point turn mixture onto a slightly floured surface and work the mixture to form a soft dough (if dough is very dry then add an extra tablespoon or two of soft butter).

 - Wrap in plastic and refrigerate for 30 minutes.
 Remove from fridge and knead the dough a couple of times to soften it up again on a lightly floured surface.
 Divide the dough in half and roll one at a time to ⅛" thickness.